Amazing Things To Do In Zakopane & Tatra Mountains in Winter

 Other popular activities include snow scooter rides, torchlight sleigh rides, ice-skating, dog sledding, and cross-country skiing.
 No matter the kind of winter activity you seek, you’ll find Zakopane pleasing and satisfying.

 Also, known as Poland’s winter capital, the town is closely located to the most famous city in Poland – the medieval city of Krakow.
-So what is there to see and do in “winter capital.”

 The Tatra Mountains are perhaps the highest and one of the most famous mountain ranges in Poland.
 The best part about the mountain is their proximity to Zakopane town.
 You can see them even from the heart of the town.